UN, aid urgencies urge Israel to halt Rafah assault after crossing seized

 History Illustrated: Israel, students and the battle to divest

+Officials from the UN have already raised the alarm that northern Gaza is experiencing a “full-blown famine”.

 “The closure of both the Rafah and Kerem Shalom [Karem Abu Salem] crossings is especially damaging to an already dire humanitarian situation.
-They must be reopened immediately,” he said on Tuesday.
+They must be reopened immediately,” Guterres said on Tuesday.

-Israel seized the Gaza side of the Rafah crossing earlier on Tuesday, as ceasefire talks with the Palestinian group Hamas remain precarious.

-Hamas said late on Monday that it had accepted a Gaza ceasefire proposal put forward by Qatari and Egyptian mediators.
-Israel said the proposal fell short of Israeli requirements and that it would send a delegation to meet the mediators.
+Israel sent ground forces into Rafah and took control of the Palestinian side of the crossing hours after Hamas said it had accepted a ceasefire proposal put forward by Qatari and Egyptian mediators.
+Israel said the proposal fell short of its requirements and that it would send a delegation to meet the mediators.

+Israeli army footage showed tanks rolling through the Rafah crossing complex and the Israeli flag raised on the Gaza side on Tuesday.

+Israel’s Defence Minister Yoav Gallant said the Rafah operation would continue until Israel “eliminates” Hamas in the city and the rest of Gaza.

 Guterres warned an assault on Rafah, where more than 1.4 million displaced Palestinians are sheltering, would “be a strategic mistake, a political calamity and a humanitarian nightmare”.